arielgee/Sage-Like/.misc/tasks.md

 * fix some small things in TimeOfDayBox
 * change loading img css in feedPreview like the one in preference
 * some loading gif in the tree-view until tree is shown
+* same redius in feed previewing for title and body     => NO
 ---

 ## Next